Green Island Ficus

 I avoided tropicals for most of my bonsai career because of the additional challenges associated with winter protection.
 No way to avoid erecting greenhouses, so that the handful of freezes we get down here in South Louisiana don’t kill off all the hard work.
 It just seemed like a lot of effort and expense without much return.

 Each summer, our local bonsai club does one or two programs on tropicals.
 One of our members has been growing a Green island ficus for many years, and it’s an impressive mature specimen.
 As you might imagine, some of the other club members have grown their own specimens off of cuttings from this tree.
-Last summer, I became one of them (for the second time, but that’s another story).
+In the summer of 2015, I became one of them (for the second time, but that’s another story).

 After overwintering my new prize on my desk, where incidentally it continued growing (though slowly), here it is in May of 2017.

 I also felt the trunk needed some movement, otherwise it was going to be straight

 It’s time for this specimen to come inside once again; we just got our first taste of cold weather for the season, flirting with the freezing mark.
 I do have a greenhouse up now, but wasn’t willing to test the effectiveness of my heater by risking this one.
 I don’t think I’ll be able to keep it on my desk this winter, but it’ll be close by so I can enjoy it.

 The trunk is really gaining heft.
 The lowest right branch is likely to end up as a sacrifice branch – but it’ll stay for now to continue fattening up the trunk base.
 Which measures 1/2″ now, by the way.
 I know that doesn’t sound like much, but the cutting was not more than 1/8″ when I struck it a little over a year ago.
 And the growth is all in a bonsai pot.

 My plan at this point is to keep it and see whether or not it has a part to play in the ultimate design.